Wednesday, August 31, 2005

 "My way of seeing has permitted me the ability to perceive in this abstract manner and transform mundane signs and symbols into contemporary works of art."

-Rosemarie Fortney: Milwauke, WI -- "I have been legally blind since the late 1970's due to Retinitis Pigmentosa.
+Rosemarie Fortney: Milwaukee, WI -- "I have been legally blind since the late 1970's due to Retinitis Pigmentosa.
 Since my visual field is small, I am to create the maximum impact on the visual perception of whoever views my artwork."

 Tara Arlene Innmon: Minneapolis, MN -- "I've been legally blind since 1986 and totally blind since 1994 from congenital Glaucoma."